hschneider/neutralino-ext-node/README.md

 ### More about embedded NodeJS

-You can read more about the embedded Node environment here: [https://github.com/ekalinin/nodeenv](https://github.com/ekalinin/nodeenv)
+Embedding is based on NodeEnv by Eugene Kalinin.
+Thanks to Eugene for this wonderful solution.
+You can read more about the NodeEnv here: [https://github.com/ekalinin/nodeenv](https://github.com/ekalinin/nodeenv)

 ## Classes overview